BananaQuery/bananaquery_dart_sdk/packages/banana_query_drift/README.md

 # BananaQuery Drift

-A Drift-based database implementation for the BananaQuery SDK.
-This package provides SQLite database functionality using the Drift ORM for managing food databases and food items.
+A Flutter-compatible Drift-based database implementation for the BananaQuery SDK.
+This package provides SQLite database functionality using the Drift ORM for managing food databases and food items in Flutter applications.

 ## Features